dlcs/iiif-presentation/docs/rfcs/0002-batch-completion.md

     P ->>- User: Response
 ```

-## Proposal
+## Batch completion process

 Updating the details of a batch requires a call to orchestrator to add the `Image-Service` and thumbnails.
+Additionally, details are retrieved from an initial S3 staging location, which includes details of the manifest that are not saved in the database or are not returned by the DLCS (such as `homepage`)

 This process can be demonstrated below: